 - 2 cups granulated sugar

-- Juice and zest of 2 small lemons
+- zest of 2 small lemons

 - 1 teaspoon almond flavor